 For illustrative purposes only.

-No matter how much you put down, your monthly payments help build your equity in what’s likely to be the biggest asset you have in your lifetime—your home.
+No matter how much you put down, your monthly payments help build your equity in what’s likely to be the biggest asset you have in your lifetime.

 “Home ownership is one of the ways you may build wealth,” Poorman says.
 “Your home should appreciate and build value for you.”

-The background: If you don’t have it, think about life and disability along with homeowners insurance.
-All three may help protect your biggest asset (your home) in different ways.
-The first two are in case you couldn’t work or be there for your family, the latter guards against unforeseen accidents or disasters.
+If you don’t have it, think about life insurance (and disability) along with homeowners' insurance.
+All three may help protect your home, in different ways.
+The first two are in case you can’t work or be there for your family; the latter guards against unforeseen accidents or disasters.